25 – Live At Carnegie Hall – Chicago

 # 4 – The Song Remains The Same – Led Zeppelin

 We were surprised that so many people picked this album.
-At the time it was released, it was viewed as more of a soundtrack album that a complete live album.
+It was viewed as more of a soundtrack than a complete live album when it was released.
 Still, it was the only official live album released by Led Zeppelin in the 1970s.
-The band never seemed to care for the record that much as they seemed to be always reminding people that it was a soundtrack record.
+The band never seemed to care for the record that much, as they always seemed to remind people that it was a soundtrack record.
 Nonetheless, most Led Zeppelin fans were thrilled to have a live Led Zeppelin album.
 The packaging was beautiful.
-Over time, the album seems to have gotten more popular and the deluxe version that was released a few years ago was spectacular with the bonus tracks included.
-The inclusion of “The Ocean,” made so many of us Led Zeppelin fans go nuts.
-It was great to see this one get so many votes
+Over time, the album seems to have become more popular, and the deluxe version released a few years ago, was spectacular, with the bonus tracks included.
+The inclusion of “The Ocean” made so many of us Led Zeppelin fans go nuts.
+It was great to see this one get so many votes.

 Disc 1: